 \subsection{Fine-grained visual categorization}

 In the literature, two main directions can be observed for fine-grained recognition: global and part-based methods.
-A global methods use the input image as a whole and employ clever strategies for pre-training~\cite{Cui_2018_CVPR_large}, augmentation~\cite{touvron2019fixing,krause2016unreasonable}, or pooling~\cite{lin2015bilinear,Simon17_GOP,Simon19:Implicit,zheng2019learning}.
-In contrast, part- or attention-based approaches apply sophisticated detection techniques in order to determine interesting areas in the image and to extract detailed local features from these patches.
-This results in part features as an additional source of information for boosting the classification performance.
+Global methods use the input image as a whole and employ clever strategies for pre-training~\cite{Cui_2018_CVPR_large}, augmentation~\cite{touvron2019fixing,krause2016unreasonable}, or pooling~\cite{lin2015bilinear,Simon17_GOP,Simon19:Implicit,zheng2019learning}.
+In contrast, part- or attention-based approaches apply sophisticated detection techniques to determine interesting image regions and to extract detailed local features from these patches.
+It results in part features as an additional source of information for boosting the classification performance.

-He \etal~\cite{he2019and} propose a reinforcement learning method for estimating how many and which image regions are helpful to distinguish the categories.
-They use multi-scale image representations for localizing the object and afterwards estimate discriminative part regions.
+He \etal~\cite{he2019and} propose a reinforcement learning method for estimating how many and which image regions are helpful for the classification.
+They use multi-scale image representations for localizing the object and afterward estimate discriminative part regions.
 Ge \etal~\cite{ge2019weakly} present the current state-of-the-art approach on the CUB-200-2011 dataset.
-Based on weakly-supervised instance detection and segmentations, part proposals are generated and constrained by a part model.
+Based on weakly supervised instance detection and segmentations, part proposals are generated and constrained by a part model.
 The final classification is performed with a stacked LSTM classifier and context encoding.
 The method of Zhang \etal~\cite{zhang2019learning} also yields good results on the CUB-200-2011 and the NA-Birds dataset.
-Expert models arranged in multiple stages predict both class assignments and attention maps that are used by the next expert to crop the image and refine the observed data.
-Finally, a gating network is used to weight the decisions of the individual experts.
+Expert models arranged in multiple stages predict class assignments and attention maps that the final expert uses to crop the image and refine the observed data.
+Finally, a gating network is used to weigh the decisions of the individual experts.

-Compared to the previous approaches, we use a different part detection method that is described at the beginning of the next section prior to presenting the details of our proposed FVE for part features.
+Compared to the previous approaches, we use a different part detection method described at the beginning of the next section before presenting the details of our proposed FVE for part features.